 Chief of Police

-Chief Erik Scairpon began serving as the Chief of Police for the Marysville, WA Police Department in 2020.
-He works to build public trust and value employees, practice dispersed ethical leadership, help communities recover from mass violence incidents, and ensure under-served crime victims' needs are met.
+Chief Erik Scairpon began serving as the Chief of Police for the Marysville, WA, Police Department in 2020.
+He works to build public trust and value employees; practice dispersed ethical leadership, help communities recover from mass violence incidents, and ensure under-served crime victims' needs are met.
 He also serves as a Commissioner for the State Criminal Justice Training Commission and sits on the IACP Computer Crime and Digital Evidence Committee.

 Chief Scairpon previously served as a Captain with the Redmond Police Department.
-Since 1998, Scairpon rose through the ranks working in various roles with the Redmond Police Department.
-Erik Scairpon attended the Police Executive Research Forum's Senior Management Institute for Police.
-He earned a master's degree in Organizational Leadership from Saint Mary's University of Minnesota and holds a bachelor's degree in Sociology from the University of Washington.
+Beginning his tenure in 1998, Scairpon rose through the ranks working in various roles with Redmond PD.
+The Chief attended the Police Executive Research Forum's Senior Management Institute for Police.
+He also earned a master's degree in Organizational Leadership from Saint Mary's University of Minnesota and holds a bachelor's degree in Sociology from the University of Washington.

 Chief Scairpon volunteers his time with Victim Support Services, a statewide crime victims advocacy, education, and awareness non-profit, and participates as a regional leader in the Special Olympics Washington Law Enforcement Torch Run.